 - 1. Remove DC power from the module. - 2.
-Remove the front cover from the FridgeAlertTM.
-Using a your finger, press and hold the reset button. - 3.
+Using a small, non-conductive tool, press and hold the reset button. - 3.
 While holding the reset button, apply power to the module.
-Continue to hold the reset button for 10 seconds, then continue to hold the reset button while mopving to the next step. - 4.
+The LINK and ACT lights will flash.
+Continue to hold the reset button for the next step. - 4.
 While holding the reset button, press the Upload Firmware button at the bottom of the ControlByWebTM Programmer window.
 After the programming process begins, the reset button can be released. - 5.
 Programming will take approximately 60 seconds, the LINK LED will stop flashing and remain lit.
 The module will be set to factory defaults with an IP address of 192.168.1.2. - 6.
 Refer to Section Establishing Communications for Setup to reconfigure the device.
 Verify the new version of firmware has been installed by viewing the default setup page with a web browser (http://192.168.1.2/setup.html).

-Appendix C: Accessing the Device Over the Internet
+Appendix C: Accessing WebRelay-10 PlusTM Over the Internet

-The module can be monitored and/or controlled from a remote location over the Internet.
-Once the module can be accessed on the local network, almost all of the settings required to provide remote access are in the router and not in the module.
+WebRelay-10 Plus[TM] can be monitored and/or controlled from a remote location over the Internet.
+Once WebRelay-10 Plus[TM] can be accessed on the local network, almost all of the settings required to provide remote access are in the router and not in WebRelay-10 Plus[TM].
 This guide is not meant to be a tutorial in router setup, but rather to provide a basic overview of remote access.
 For specific details, the user should refer to the instruction manual for the router on the local network.
 Users not familiar with basic IP networking should study one or more basic IP networking tutorials before proceeding (many tutorials are available on the Internet).